Tien123123123/ml_predict_laptop_price/README.md

 Project: Laptop Price Prediction
--Project Objective
+- Project Objective
   -  The goal of this project is to build a predictive model that estimates the prices of laptops based on various features.
 Using a dataset of laptop specifications, we aim to train a Random Forest Regressor to provide accurate price predictions.

--Dataset
+- Dataset
-The dataset used in this project is titled laptop_price - dataset.csv.
+  - The dataset used in this project is titled laptop_price - dataset.csv.
 It contains various features related to laptop specifications, including but not limited to:
 Screen size
 CPU frequency
 RAM